AlexiusItaly/ImperivmLauncher/README.md

 Imperivm Launcher is a free utility developed by **AlexiusItaly** to improve the experience of **Imperivm: Great Battles of Rome** on modern Windows systems.

 The launcher was created for the Imperivm community to simplify common fixes, automate technical configurations, improve compatibility, and provide useful diagnostic tools for players.

 This project is an unofficial community tool and does not claim ownership of Imperivm or any related intellectual property.

 ## Main Features

+* **Custom Adventures Manager (v2.0.1+):** A built-in cloud catalog to easily browse, download, update, and manage custom community single-player campaigns and maps with a single click.
 * One-click game optimization that automatically applies:
   * The **4GB Large Address Aware (LAA) Patch** when required.
   * The **DirectMusic / Audio Fix** files required by some modern Windows systems.
 * Real-time monitoring of Imperivm's memory consumption.